soumaiabouh/smart-grid-privacy-enhancing-system/m5/Prototype.md

 Group 7: Ella Reck​, Soumaia Bouhouia​, Felicia Sun​, Vanessa Akhras​.

-## 1. Smart Metering and Privacy-First Energy Management
+## 1. Smarter Metering and Privacy-First Energy Management

 Our research has indicated that from the aggregated energy consumption data collected by smart meters of individual households, it is possible to infer consumers’ behavior and household properties.
-In order to avert this tracking and inference of personal routines while still maintaining the original functionality of the smart meter system, we introduce the PrivacySmart Smart Metering system.
+In order to avert this tracking and inference of personal routines while still maintaining the original functionality of the smart meter system, we introduce the Smarter Metering system.

-The PrivacySmart system includes two main components:
+The Smarter Metering system includes two main components:

 1.	**Privacy Enhancement System (PES):** At the heart of our system, the PES functions as the principal unit for encrypting and processing energy consumption data.
 Smart meters encrypt household energy data using the Advanced Encryption Standard (AES) before sending it to the PES via the Data Concentrator.
 At the PES, the AES-encrypted data is decrypted and immediately re-encrypted using the Paillier cryptosystem, adding an advanced layer of security.
 A key aspect of this process is that only a minimal amount of data is decrypted at any one time, reducing risk.
 Importantly, this granular data is not stored after processing, further ensuring consumer privacy.
 Additionally, the PES aggregates data to remove granularity before sending it to the Meter Data Management System (MDMS), where the aggregated data is encrypted using RSA.
 This aggregation step ensures that the MDMS receives data in a form that prevents the derivation of individual household behaviors while still enabling the performance of necessary statistical analyses and bill calculations directly on encrypted data, thereby maintaining stringent consumer privacy standards.

 2.	**Secure Data Transmission to User Centric System (UCS):** Parallel to our privacy goals, the system ensures the secure transmission of encrypted energy data from smart meters to a User-Centric System (UCS).
 This element allows consumers to securely access detailed information about their energy consumption.
 The architecture guarantees that only the users associated with the specific smart meters can decrypt and view their granular data.
 This approach aligns with our objective to offer consumers privacy without hindering their ability to understand their energy usage.

-By integrating the PrivacySmart Smart Metering system's PES and secure data transmission protocols, we address crucial concerns about data confidentiality in the era of smart utilities, ensuring that smart meters can continue to provide valuable energy insights without compromising consumer privacy.
+By integrating the Smarter Metering system's PES and secure data transmission protocols, we address crucial concerns about data confidentiality in the era of smart utilities, ensuring that smart meters can continue to provide valuable energy insights without compromising consumer privacy.

 ## 2. Requirements
 [recap on requirements we described in M3 linked to the problem statement detailed in M1 and M3 - also mention the problem statement]

-The most pressing function and privacy requirement of the SmartPrivacy Smart Metering system is the anonymity of smart meter data and customer confidentiality during billing and analysis.
+The most pressing function and privacy requirement of the Smarter Metering system is the anonymity of smart meter data and customer confidentiality during billing and analysis.
 Our system achieves this through multiple steps of encryption.
 Specifically, the data is immediately encrypted with AES at collection and then decrypted and re-encrypted immediately with the Paillier encryption scheme.
 The Paillier cryptosystem is known for its homomorphic properties that allow computations to be performed on encrypted data without decrypting it.
 This enables the utility company to perform necessary operations like billing and monitoring energy consumption trends on encrypted meter readings without compromising individual users’ privacy.
 This scheme renders it unnecessary for raw individual data to be handled at any time.

 [other requirements]